necessarydiscrepancy/necessarydiscrepancy/README.md

 <img src="https://files.catbox.moe/hcraaa.jpg" alt="image" align="left" width="230">

-salem or rem it/they 22 autistic
+salem or rem it/they 22

 whisper to interact I'm usually offtab and/or with friends i like to people watch

 my main interests rn are guilty gear, deltarune, deadlock, magical girl witch trials, animals, and the horror genre but i like a lot of things

+any interaction is fine but im socially anxious and autistic so if i dont talk a lot its not personal #sorry

 I LOVE MY FRIENDS!!!!!!!!!